Moving at the last minute doesn’t have to be stressful.

 With big appliances like crock pots and toaster ovens, plus fragile dishes and glassware, packing the kitchen is tedious and time-consuming.

-Load soft, pliable items like towels, blankets, and workout clothes into a trash bag instead of a box.
+Load soft, pliable items like towels, blankets, folded clothes and toilet paper into a trash bag instead of a box.
 Trash bags hold more than boxes and they can squish down to fill in the space in your car or moving truck.

 Instead of folding and packing your coats, dresses, and shirts (and their respective hangers), use a trash bag to encapsulate them, leaving the hanger hooks sticking out of the top of the bag.

-Take advantage of the dead space in your carry-ons, duffle bags, beach totes, and reusable grocery bags to store clothes, beauty products, books, linens, and other non-breakables.
+Take advantage of the dead space in your carry-ons, duffle bags, and beach totes by filling them with toiletries, beauty products, books, linens, and other non-breakables.

-According to Steed, labeling your boxes is the key to stress-free unpacking.
-She recommends writing the contents of the box, the room it will go in, and special notes like “Open First” or “Fragile.”
+Labeling your boxes is the key to stress-free unpacking.
+Use a marker to write the contents of the box, the room it will go in, and special notes like “Open First” or “Fragile.”